Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: Background and Related Work

 Our work aims to systematize the AI chain methodology by reviewing a comprehensive set of papers and combining our own experience to establish best principles and practices.
 Our objective is to develop a block-based visual programming tool, called Prompt Sapper, which incorporates our methodology and LLM co-pilots, allowing users to inadvertently learn the methodology while programming.
 Our tool supports various workers ranging from non-AI workers to the latest AI 2.0 models (LLMs) and Software 3.0 and facilitates collaboration between different workers and models.
 We prioritize a human-centric design, ensuring that users can easily comprehend how the integrated development environment (IDE) functions.
 Furthermore, we offer users the freedom to download their created AI service and deploy it as a plugin in their working environment.
+Moreover, similar to ChatGPT Plugin, Our Prompt Sapper also incorporates a comparable plugin mechanism, fostering collaboration between various models via the engine management module.
+Unlike the ChatGPT Plugin, it sidesteps usability challenges.
+Users maintain control over the AI chain's construction, ensuring a transparent and predictable process through standard programming constructs such as input, output, if-else statements, variables, and loops.